rayalan/binary-adages/content/my-best-managers.md

 First, they were straight with me about the hard questions.
 I got real answers to question like _"Why is the organization doing such-n-such?"_ or _"Is this-or-that really fulfilling our corporate values?_

-While they respected the necessary corporate privacy, they typically errored on the side of sharing more and trusting me to be discrete.
+While they respected the necessary corporate privacy, they typically erred on the side of sharing more and trusting me to be discrete.
 There were at least a few times when I knew well ahead of time about a pending reorg or upcoming departure.
 Again, the idea of extending trust shows up.

 And finally, they had low expectations for me.
 They recognized, I believe, that I have incredibly high expectations for myself (some might say unrealistic) and that I do my best work when I'm not feeling pressured to do even more.
 And so they were able to find meaningful ways to tell me that I was doing great, which helped me to do even better.